lidormoryosef/Threads-Synchronization/README.md

 The Producer queues act as bounded buffers, and the Dispatcher queues are unbounded buffers.
 The Co-Editors' shared queue is also a bounded buffer.

 A thread-safe bounded buffer is implemented using a binary semaphore (mutex) and a counting semaphore with two binary semaphores.

+## How to run

+1. Clone the repository to your local machine.
+2. Compile the program using the provided Makefile: make.
+3. Run the program with the path to the text file as an argument: ./tsync.out path/to/your/input.txt

+### Input File Format
+The input file should contain a number of consecutive triples followed by a single number:

+* The number of triples represents the number of producers.
+* Each triple consists of:
+  * The ID of the producer.
+  * The number of articles the producer prepares.
+  * The limited queue size of the producer.
+* After all triples, include a single number representing the queue size of the editor.

+### An example file is attached: example.txt